-Does a contract have to have a digital or electronic signature?
+Does a contract have to have a digital signature or electronic signature?
 Is a legal agreement valid if it’s signed on a napkin?

 In business and personally, knowing how a contract is usually signed is, as they say, “good adulting.”
 No matter how dry it might seem to understand digital signatures, it’s important to know the basics—before you sign.

 Basics of Signing Agreements

 You might take it for granted that signatures make contracts legal.
 Though it’s almost universally recognized today, for thousands of years, people bound agreements in varied ways.
 From handshakes, to verbal agreements, people accepted and enforced terms.
-Electronic signature, or eSignature, is now the most common way to sign.
+Electronic signatures, or eSignature, is now the most common way to sign.